 Amazon adds Leo satellite internet, pledges USD 50 bn for AI HPC, 1.3 GW compute

-Amazon is rolling out a two‑pronged push that could reshape how government and enterprise customers handle data‑intensive workloads.
-First, the company is extending its Leo satellite constellation, promising low‑latency, high‑throughput links for remote sites that have traditionally relied on slower, less reliable backbones.
-Second, AWS is earmarking a $50 billion investment in high‑performance computing (HPC) infrastructure across the United States, a figure that translates into roughly 1.3 GW of additional processing power.
+Amazon is nudging a two-part plan that might change how government and enterprise users deal with data-heavy jobs.
+First, it’s adding more satellites to its Leo constellation, which should give low-latency, high-throughput links to remote sites that have long relied on slower, spotty backbones.
+Second, AWS has set aside about $50 billion for high-performance computing gear across the United States - roughly 1.3 GW of extra processing power.

 At the same time, the AWS investment will add nearly 1.3 GW of compute capacity across AWS Top Secret, AWS Secret and AWS GovCloud (US) Regions.
 Both initiatives aim to support organisations that need secure, high-speed connectivity and advanced compute resources.
 AWS CEO Matt Garman said, "We're giving agencies expanded access to advanced AI capabilities that will enable them to accelerate critical missions from cybersecurity to drug discovery."
 Amazon Leo is designed to extend high-speed internet to businesses and public sector entities operating in areas with limited network access.